sul-dlss-deprecated/hydrus/README.md

     published                  approve --> start-assembly
     ----------------------------------------------------

-Notes:
-- Items can toggle back and forth between awaiting_approval and returned during the edit-and-review process.
+Note: Items can toggle back and forth between awaiting_approval and returned during the edit-and-review process.
 During that time, the workflow remains at the submit step.

 ## Creating a Hydrus Item with a particular PID